NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 ``` image:: figures/stopping.png
 ```

 Following the diagram presented in the figure above, we then train the network until the validation stops improving.
 From that point onwards, and to avoid false positives, we enable a patience algorithm which waits for a number of iterations before actually considering the fit finished.
+This strategy avoids long fits by terminating the fitting at early stages thanks to the patience tolerance.

 If the patience is set to a ratio 1.0 (i.e., wait until all epochs are finished) this algorithm is equal to that used in `nnfit`.